-Australian citizens who are legally blind can apply for a dog through the SEDA website, by referral, or by contacting SEDA or Vision Australia directly.
+Australian citizens who are legally blind can apply for a dog through the SED website, by referral, or by contacting SED or Vision Australia directly.

 Applicants outside the legal blindness criteria may be considered on an individual basis.